ibm-cloud-docs/openshift/openshift_routes.md

 To set up routes to publicly expose apps:
 {: shortdesc}

-1. Create a Kubernetes `ClusterIP` service for your app deployment so that the app has an internal IP address that the router can route traffic to.
+1. Create a Kubernetes `ClusterIP` service for your app deployment.
+The service provides an internal IP address for the app that the router can send traffic to.
   ```
   oc expose deploy <app_deployment_name> --name my-app-svc
   ```